kenzanlabs/react-seed/README.md

 ## Project Layout

-An overview of important files and configurations for the applications
+The project contains the following configuration and application files.

-### Root Files ('dot' files)
+### Root Files

-Also know as 'dot' files, these are the build and build configuration files for the application
+Also know as *dot* files, these are the build and the build configuration files for the application.

- * <i>bin/</i> - shell scripts for continuous integration and build environments
+ * <i>bin/</i> - Shell scripts for continuous integration and build environments.
- * <i>.babelrc</i> - configuration file for Babel preproccessor
+ * <i>.babelrc</i> - Configuration file for Babel preproccessor.
- * <i>.editorconfig</i> - configuration file for EditorConfig IDE plugin
+ * <i>.editorconfig</i> - Configuration file for EditorConfig IDE plugin.
- * <i>.eslintr</i>c - linting rules for spec and build files
+ * <i>.eslintr</i>c - Linting rules for spec and build files.
  * <i>package.json</i> - NPM / Yarn dependency configuration file, for
- build related dependencies and defines all runnable scripts and commands
+ build related dependencies.
+This defines all runnable scripts and commands.
- * <i>webpack.config.common.js</i> - webpack config for managing shared webpack configurations
+ * <i>webpack.config.common.js</i> - Webpack config for managing shared webpack configurations.
- * <i>webpack.config.develop.js</i> - webpack config for local development
+ * <i>webpack.config.develop.js</i> - Webpack config for local development.
- * <i>webpack.config.prod.js</i> - webpack config for production builds
+ * <i>webpack.config.prod.js</i> - Webpack config for production builds.

 ### Application Files

- Application code, including unit tests.
-Directories are intended to be kept as flat as possible with a B.O.F. (birds of a feather) organization.
+ The following directories contain the application code, including unit tests.
+They are intended to be kept as flat as possible with a BoF (birds of a feather) organization.

 ```
 react-seed